dylanhayes/dylanhayes.github.io/_posts/2020-04-07-Setup-Yubikey-with-Azure-AD.md

 *<a name="selfservice">Important - Remember to Enable Preview Features</a>*

-Then you must follow the link at the top of the page with "Click here to enable users for the enhanced registration preview"
+To do this you must follow the link at the top of the page with "Click here to enable users for the enhanced registration preview"

 Now select a group who should be able to use the new preview features. *Unless you do this you will not be able to access the new authentication methods.*